lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

 Face
    Checks for any portion of the face of the softbody mesh colliding (compute intensive!).
-   While :guilabel:`CFace` enabled is great, and solves lots of collision errors, there doesn't seem to be any dampening settings for it, so parts of the softbody object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there's no motion of any meshes.
+   While *CFace* enabled is great, and solves lots of collision errors, there doesn't seem to be any dampening settings for it, so parts of the softbody object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there's no motion of any meshes.
 Edge collision has dampening, so that can be controlled,